 You at the stage, others in arena or stalls looking at you performing at your best.
 This will definitely make you popular among your peers and you may be lucky enough to earn the title of amateur pianist.
 It will also help you in networking which will increase your chances of being hired to play a piano in some special occasion or event.

-3. You Will Get a True and Honest Feedback from Critiques
+3. You Will Get True and Honest Feedback from Critiques

 People will talk about you and will give you their feedback after you have performed in a piano concerto.
-These feedbacks will help you in pin pointing your areas of weakness so that you can work on improving them.
+This feedback will help you in pinpointing your areas of weakness so that you can work on improving them.
 Don’t take this lightly, you will be faced with some very harsh comments after your first performance but rather than getting demotivated, you should look it as a way to improve yourself and your piano playing skills.
 So keep your EQ high when participating in a piano concerto.